sroh722/sroh722.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor at Department of Economics, Aoyama Gakuin University, and a Honorary Senior Fellow at School of Economics, the University of Queensland.

-青山学院大学経済学部准教授，クイーンズランド大学名誉シニア・フェロー（Honorary Senior Fellow）
+Hello, I am PhD Candidate in Economics and Agriculture, Food & Resource Economics at the Michigan State University on the 2024-2025 job market.

-My research interests include macroeconomics, monetary economics, and computational economics.
+My research interests are international trade, development economics, labor economics, and U.S. farm labor.

-**Contact**: ywakiecon@gmail.com
+**Contact**: ohsaera@msu.edu

 What's new
 ======